HarshitR2004/Stock-Market-Anomaly-Detection/README.md

 - Plotted detected anomalies by year to reveal temporal patterns and highlight significant outliers.

 ### 4. **Test Data Processing**
-- Applied the trained Isolation Forest model to unseen test data to obtain a csv file which contains the anomalies
+- Applied the trained Isolation Forest model to unseen test data to obtain a CSV file which contains the anomalies [Test Result](test_result.csv)
--
-[Test Result](test_result.csv)

 ---